Fannie Mae to sell $4 billion bills on Wednesday

-source, said on Monday it plans to sell $4 billion of benchmark bills on
+source, said on Monday it will sell $4 billion of benchmark bills on Wednesday,

 The sale will be in the form of a Dutch auction.